sheldonjuncker/morph/README.md

-# porm
+# morph
-Porm is a lightweight ORM tool for PHP
+Morph is a lightweight ORM-like tool for PHP